sensum/docs/source/includes/android/_tutorial.md

 ## Bluetooth

- * To scan for, receive, and read values from Bluetooth devices, please follow the steps previously outlined within the <a href = "#setting-up-the-ble">Setting up BLE</a> section of this tutorial.
+ * To scan for, receive, and read values from Bluetooth devices, please follow the steps previously outlined within the <a href = "#setting-up-ble">Setting up BLE</a> section of this tutorial.
  * The same steps should be taken, however bear in mind that the constants should change i.e. replace BLE_SCAN with **BLUETOOTH_SCAN**.
  * This version of the **SensumSDK** will only connect to a *Shimmer 2r* device.
 This device returns GSR values.
  * The developer should include the **GSR_FILTER** constant within the *BroadcastReceiver’s* `onReceive` method.